aterrien/forp-ui/README.md

-! wait for release branch before using it !

 # Introduction #

 forp-ui is a GUI utility that allows you to view and explore profiles dump.

-It is very easy to integrate forgui into an HTML page because is is written in JavaSCript.
+It is very easy to integrate forp-ui into an HTML page, it is written in JavaSCript.

 # Basic features #